 Professional waterproofers often cite a high water table as the probable source for basement water problems.
-Waterproofers stand to profit from this diagnosis; blaming a high water table means the problem is beyond any self- help remedy & professionals will have to take extensive & expensive steps to cure the problem.
+Waterproofers stand to profit from this diagnosis; blaming a high water table means the problem is beyond any self- help remedy and professionals will have to take extensive and expensive steps to cure the problem.

-These steps may include excavation & /or trenching, hauling in gravel fill to build leach beds (trenches filled with gravel to disperse the water via ground absorption & evaporation), installing perforated drain pipes & a sump pump, & application of both interior & exterior waterproof coatings to the basement walls.
-These remedies could easily occupy a work crew for several days & justify a bill of thousands of dollars.
+These steps may include excavation and /or trenching, hauling in gravel fill to build leach beds (trenches filled with gravel to disperse the water via ground absorption and evaporation), installing perforated drain pipes and a sump pump, and application of both interior and exterior waterproof coatings to the basement walls.
+These remedies could easily occupy a work crew for several days and justify a bill of thousands of dollars.
 However, eliminating ground water problems can be a do-it- yourself job that will offer a relatively inexpensive solution for the majority of wet basements.

 Before investigating the source of a basement water problem we should define the term “water table.”
 The water table is the depth at which the earth is permanently saturated with water.
 If you are so unlucky as to have a basement that penetrates into this continually wet soil, you must install

-drain pipes (either inside or outside the basement footings) & a sump pump to collect the water & move it away from the basement footings & floors.
+drain pipes (either inside or outside the basement footings) and a sump pump to collect the water and move it away from the basement footings and floors.

 Because the basement penetrates less than 8 feet (2.5 meters) into the ground, WE can assume that the water table begins some 9 feet (2.75 meters) below the basement floor, so it's obvious that there can be no water entry from the water table.

 Another approach would be to consult excavating contractors who work in the area.
-These contractors dig basements & install utility piping such as water & sewer lines all over the community, & they can provide expert advice concerning the local water table.
+These contractors dig basements and install utility piping such as water and sewer lines all over the community, and they can provide expert advice concerning the local water table.

 Excavating contractors will have firsthand knowledge of any water table problems or underground springs in the area.

-Some texts maintain that the depth of the water table varies with the seasons, & with the amount of rainfall.
-It is obviously true that the amount of water present in the upper levels of the soil varies with the wet & dry seasons, but this is still considered a surface water problem.
-The true water table, the point at which water is always present in the soil, is constant & does not depend on the seasons.
+Some texts maintain that the depth of the water table varies with the seasons, and with the amount of rainfall.
+It is obviously true that the amount of water present in the upper levels of the soil varies with the wet and dry seasons, but this is still considered a surface water problem.
+The true water table, the point at which water is always present in the soil, is constant and does not depend on the seasons.
 In wet weather you are simply dealing with more surface water.